Nooneokf/temp-mail/public/blog/temp-mail-for-business.md

 * Dark/light theme for dev-friendly UI
 * Full HTTPS, no ads, no IP logging

-FreeCustom.Email has already helped **developers, startups, and marketers** streamline testing, onboarding, and email handling.
+tempmail.encorebot.me has already helped **developers, startups, and marketers** streamline testing, onboarding, and email handling.

 ---